How To Choose Happiness and Live No Other Way

 Conclusion

 Happiness is a choice that requires deep intention and daily practice.
-With some practice, you can learn to be happy in the most trying times and enjoy the great times even more.
+With a little practice, you can learn to be happy in the most trying times and enjoy the great times even more.

 Don’t compare your happiness and progress with others.
 Enjoy EVERYTHING you have.
 Choose happiness.